damla/ad-app/README.md

 ### Notes

-- Normally, user needs to generate a new upload preset in Cloudinary and use it in the project.
-However, for the sake of simplicity, I am sharing my own upload preset in `.env` file.
-If you want to use your own [upload preset](https://cloudinary.com/documentation/upload_presets), you can update the `.env` file accordingly.
+- User needs to generate a new [upload preset](https://cloudinary.com/documentation/upload_presets) in Cloudinary and use it in the project by updating the `.env` file accordingly.

 ### Executing program